 This image and the next three below © Magnus Aspli, Michael Deshane and Jelena Djordjevic (as close as I can type it here).

 What were you doing in 1951?
 Myself, I was being born in January of that year in central New Jersey.
-Not far away, in New York City and Long Island, Gaspar Saladino was beginning his career as a freelance letter for DC Comics (among others).
+Not far away, in New York City and Long Island, Gaspar Saladino was early into his career as a freelance letter for DC Comics (among others).
 Gaspar continued to produce his skillful, dynamic, and creative hand-lettering for DC until they moved to all-digital lettering around 2002, essentially putting him into retirement.
 A few weeks ago I learned from fellow letterer (and friend and admirer of Gaspar) Clem Robins that “The Master” had returned to the drawing board to letter some sample pages for an international team of would-be comics creators, something arranged by Clem himself.
 With everyone’s permission and help, I’m delighted to be able to report on this work, which has allowed Gaspar to extend his comics lettering career to a seventh decade!
 The sample above is from the first page, and it confirms to me that my favorite letterer, and the man that I (and many others) saw as a role model in lettering has still “got it.”

 The proposed comics project is titled by the creators, “Empire of Blood,” and co-writer Magnus Aspli describes it as “an epic historical drama grounded in realism, but which also deals with fantastical Slavic folklore elements, anachronistic technology and horror genre aspects.”
 It begins in “1855 as the Crimean War rages and the Russia Empire is in turmoil, internally as well as on the front lines; two men—one a vurdulak and protector of Tsar Nicholas I, the other a steadfast revolutionary—are sent on a vengeful collision course.
 A course that will change the fate of nations.”